KDUI/kdui/README.md

-# KDUI - Padding idea (No longer to date, renaming branch to padding-margin)
+# KDUI - Padding & Margin idea
-We upgraded padding from Bootstrap to another level!
-Now, you can set padding up to 128px!
+We upgraded padding and margin from Bootstrap to another level!
+Now, you can set padding or margin up to 128px!

 # Example
 ```html